 Walk around Zurich Old Town

-Today you arrive in Zurich, the capital of Switzerland, where commerce and big city living mix with a wonderful Old Town with cobblestone streets and gorgeous churches.
+Today you arrive in Zurich, the largest city in Switzerland, where commerce and big city living mix with a wonderful Old Town with cobblestone streets and gorgeous churches.
 This is where you will be exploring on foot!

 This 5-day Switzerland itinerary starts bright and early, which is exactly what it was when I stepped off my red-eye flight at 8am.
 Before you leave the airport, find a bathroom to brush your teeth and use before heading into town.
 Once you’re done with that, hop on the train to Zurich HB (Head B*tch?), the main train terminal in Zurich.